Study after study shows the burnout rate for people in full-time ministry is high and growing.

 Fifty percent of pastors report feeling so discouraged they would leave the ministry if they could.

-How much of that discouragement comes from feeling like we don’t measure up when the congregation doesn’t get bigger again this year?
+How much pastoral discouragement comes from feeling like we don’t measure up when the church doesn’t get bigger each year?

 Seventy percent of pastors say they have a lower self-image now than when they started.
 Many pastors have difficulty recognizing success.
 They compare themselves to other pastors and other ministries.
 Comparisons produce only two outcomes: (1) you think you’re better, which results in excessive pride, or (2) you feel like you don’t measure up, which creates a sense of failure.
 The key is not to compare, but to celebrate your successes.